lukasvelek/SkyDocu/README.md

 ## Tech stack
 The web application is written purely in PHP with a few JS scripts.
 These JS scripts are mostly used for AJAX and other dynamic behavior functions.

+## Future plans
+These future plans are also in Issues list and can be distinguished by their milestone.

+Future plans include:
+- Archive
+- Widget / Component skeletons
+    - Instead of a loading loop icon
+- New widgets
+    - For in-container Administration-System-Dashboard
+    - For in-container Dashboard

 ## Changelog
 ### 1.2 (?)
 - Code readability update